linbudu599/rspress-plugins/packages/rspress-plugin-live2d/README.md

 ## Configure

-Find more models on [Model Resources](https://oml2d.com/guide/models.html).
+Find more models and configuration on [On My Live2D](https://oml2d.com/guide/models.html).